Adeline Jay Geo-Karis Illinois Beach State Park Archery Deer

 - Hazards: Controlled burning, for habitat management purposes, may be used in your hunting zone.

-- Please clean your boots of any vegetation or mud before you enter the North Unit.
+- Please clean your boots of any vegetation or mud before you enter the North and South Unit.

 Illinois Beach State Park, Site Superintendent, 847-662-4811